CSIS-iLab/india-states/_analysis/states-update-august-10-2022.md

 - Richard M. Rossow

 ---
-**Big News:** Ministry of Power issues Late Paymnt Surcharge Rules 2022; Karnataka approves its Karnataka R&D Policy 2022; Manipur adopts resolution to introduce a National Registry of Citizens (NRC); Rajasthan and Andhra Pradesh rank first and second respectively in NITI Aayog’s Progress on SDGs report 2022; and more.
+**Big News:** Ministry of Power issues Late Payment Surcharge Rules 2022; Karnataka approves its Karnataka R&D Policy 2022; Manipur adopts resolution to introduce a National Registry of Citizens (NRC); Rajasthan and Andhra Pradesh rank first and second respectively in NITI Aayog’s Progress on SDGs report 2022; and more.

 **Industrial Policy & Business Regulations**